Tools

 Braintrust will take care of bundling the dependencies your tool needs.

-In Typescript, we use esbuild to bundle your code and its dependencies together.
+In TypeScript, we use esbuild to bundle your code and its dependencies together.
 This works for most dependencies, but it does not support native (compiled) libraries like SQLite.

 If you have trouble bundling your dependencies, let us know by filing an issue.

-Using tools
+Using tools in the UI

 Once you define a tool in Braintrust, you can access it through the UI and API.
 However, the real advantage lies in calling a tool from an LLM.
 Most models support tool calling, which allows them to select a tool from a list of available options.
 Normally, it's up to you to execute the tool, retrieve its results, and re-run the model with the updated context.